 About the trial

-Patients receiving AMX0035 demonstrated slower functional decline on the ALSFRS-R scale than individuals taking the placebo control during the trial period.
+In the first study, patients receiving AMX0035 demonstrated slower functional decline on the ALSFRS-R scale than individuals taking the placebo control during the trial period.
 Most patients saw improvement in fine motor function.
 The secondary outcomes of the study, which included decline in the strength of particular muscle groups, decline in breathing function, and the time to events such as death, tracheostomy, permanent ventilation, and hospitalization, did not differ significantly between the drug-treated and placebo groups.
+In the subsequent analysis, study participants were followed for up to three years, and those taking AMX0035 demonstrated a 44% reduced risk of death over participants taking the placebo control.

 Amylyx is continuing the CENTAUR study in an open-label extension, meaning that participants are now being told whether they are getting the drug or placebo treatment.
-The researchers hope to track patients over a longer period of time to further explore how the treatment affects neurological decline and patient survival.
+The researchers hope to track patients over a longer period of time to further explore how the treatment affects neurological decline.

 For more information about the published study results, read the company’s press release.
 For information about the CENTAUR trial, visit ClinicalTrials.gov and enter “NCT03127514” into the search box.